 Your photo should tell the main story.
 A caption can help people understand the importance to you of the object or place in the image.

 In particular, don’t forget to say whether the photo shows something that helps or hinders you.
 For example, if you sent in a photo of a locked gate people would need to know whether it was something that made you feel secure (‘helps’) or prevented you from using an amenity (‘hinders’).

 We welcome submissions from the whole island of Ireland.
-Submit your photo and caption via this online form by the closing date of 30 September 2020.
+Submit your photo and caption via this online form by the closing date now extended to 31 October 2020.
 Each person may submit a maximum of five photographs – remember you must be aged between 18 and 25 when you submit your images, and you must have taken them yourself.

 Terms and conditions